 They are found on the East African coast from Mozambique to Kenya across to Japan and south to Northern Australia.
 In Tanzanian waters they are seen only on the deeper reefs at around 20 plus meters, mainly on coral walls that drop off into deeper waters,

 The main diet of the Slender Grouper is small fishes, small cephalopods and crustaceans.
-They are ambush predators who vary their diet according to location and availability and as with most groupers pretty much anything moving that can fit into their mouths they w
+They are ambush predators who vary their diet according to location and availability and as with most groupers pretty much anything moving that can fit into their mouths they will.

 They are usually found in groups of a male and several females.
 Spawning takes place between couples.
 They are diandric protogynous hermaphrodites and even the adult males have the ability to change to a female if necessary.
 This allows them to be more resilient to overfishing.
 They also mature at younger ages than most other groupers.

 The Chocolate Grouper is certainly over fished by subsistence fishermen in Tanzania.
 Most inshore areas of the Tanzanian coast are heavily over fished.
-In China and other parts of Asia they are reportedly heavily overfished.
+In China and other parts of Asia they are reportedly also heavily overfished.

 CHOCOLATE GROUPER CLASSIFICATION